MicrosoftDocs/quantum-docs/articles/concepts-multiple-qubits.md

 ## Single-qubit vs. multi-qubit gates

 The true power of quantum computing only becomes evident as you increase the number of qubits.
-Single-qubit gates possess some counter-intuitive features, such as the ability to be in more than one state at a given time.
+Single qubits possess some counter-intuitive features, such as the ability to be in more than one state at a given time.
 However, if all you had in a quantum computer were single-qubit gates, then a calculator and certainly a classical supercomputer would dwarf its computational power.

 Quantum computing power arises, in part, because the dimension of the vector space of quantum state vectors grows exponentially with the number of qubits.
 This means that while a single qubit can be trivially modeled, simulating a fifty-qubit quantum computation would arguably push the limits of existing supercomputers.
 Increasing the size of the computation by only one extra qubit *doubles* the memory required to store the state and roughly *doubles* the computational time.
 This rapid doubling of computational power is why a quantum computer with a relatively small number of qubits can far surpass the most powerful supercomputers of today, tomorrow, and beyond for some computational tasks.

 ## Two-qubit states

-If you are given two separate qubits, one in the state $\psi=\begin{bmatrix} \alpha \\\\  \beta \end{bmatrix}$ and the other in the state  $\phi=\begin{bmatrix} \gamma \\\\  \delta \end{bmatrix}$, the corresponding two-qubit state is given by the tensor product (or [Kronecker product](https://en.wikipedia.org/wiki/Kronecker_product) of vectors, which is defined as follows
+If you are given two separate qubits, one in the state $\psi=\begin{bmatrix} \alpha \\\\  \beta \end{bmatrix}$ and the other in the state  $\phi=\begin{bmatrix} \gamma \\\\  \delta \end{bmatrix}$, the corresponding two-qubit state is given by the tensor product (or [Kronecker product](https://en.wikipedia.org/wiki/Kronecker_product)) of vectors, which is defined as follows

 $$
 \psi \otimes \phi = \begin{bmatrix} \alpha \\\\  \beta \end{bmatrix} \otimes \begin{bmatrix} \gamma \\\\  \delta \end{bmatrix}